Imageomics/naturelab/README.md

-# NatureLab at The Wilds

-*NatureLab: Bridging Digital and Natural Worlds*
+# NatureLab: Bridging Digital and Natural Worlds

-Building the future of biodiversity monitoring through multimodal AI and digital ecosystem modeling.
+*Building the future of biodiversity monitoring through multimodal AI and digital ecosystem modeling at The Wilds.*

 ## Long-Term Vision: The Wilds Biological Research Field Station
 We are developing [The Wilds](https://www.thewilds.org/) as a **living laboratory for technology and nature research**, supporting long-term transdisciplinary multimodal projects across diverse research areas: